Manifold Random Features

+\textbf{Velocity prediction:} We also evaluate interpolation on the \texttt{flag\_simple} dataset \cite{flag_simple_dataset} where the signal of interest is the per-node velocity field.
+For a given mesh with node set $\mathrm{V}$ and node positions $\{\mathbf{x}_i\in\mathbb{R}^3\}_{i\in \mathrm{V}}$, let $\{\mathbf{u}_i\in\mathbb{R}^3\}_{i\in \mathrm{V}}$ denote the ground truth velocity vectors at a fixed time step.
+We randomly mask a small subset $M\subseteq \mathrm{V}$ with $|M|=0.05|\mathrm{V}|$ (5\% missing velocities), set $u_i=0$ for $i\in M$, and predict velocities at masked nodes using heat-kernel field integration (setup as in \cite{pmlr-v202-choromanski23b}).
 The \texttt{flag\_simple} meshes have only $\approx$1.5k vertices, which can be too small to expose inference-time scaling trends.
 To probe larger problem sizes, we construct a denser node set $\mathrm{\widetilde V}$ by sampling additional points on triangle faces, using area-weighted barycentric sampling.
 The mesh surface is represented by a set of triangular faces.
 Concretely, for a target size $|\mathrm{\widetilde V}|=n_{\text{dense}}$, we draw $n_{\text{dense}}-|\mathrm{V}|$ faces i.i.d. (with probability proportional to triangle area).
 For each sampled face, we draw barycentric weights $(\beta_0,\beta_1,\beta_2)$ (uniform on the $2$-simplex) and define the sampled point's position as a convex combination of the triangle's three incident vertex positions.
 At each time step, we assign a velocity to each sampled point by applying the same barycentric weights to the velocities of the corresponding face vertices, yielding a dense velocity field $\mathbf{U}\in\mathbb{R}^{|\widetilde V|\times 3}$.